GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation.typ

     c times S times T_60
   )
 $ <eq:simulator:background:sabine_inv>
-Here, all surfaces are assumed to behave the same, and the _equivalent absorption surface_ #area may then be written as $#area = S times e_"abs"$.
+Here, all surfaces are assumed to behave the same, and the _equivalent absorption surface_ #area may then be written as $#area = S times e_"abs"$, with $S$ being the total surface area.

 #reset-acronym("RIR")
 ==== #acr("RIR")